ghapsara/guruhhapsara.dev/src/content/2021-10-23-sanctifying-secrets-pt-2/index.md

 }
 ```

 Think of it as if we need a username and a password for login.
-The JWT access token is our password and the subscription_id, resource_group, and vm_name substitute the username.
+The JWT access token is our password and the `subscription_id`, `resource_group`, and `vm_name` substitute the username.
 By supplying these parameters to vault `auth/azure/login` endpoint, we are expecting vault to let virtual machines to have a vault session.

 This is not done yet, when a vault session is given to the virtual machine, vault does not necessarily grant capabilities to it which means the virtual machine couldn't perform anything.